rte-france/digital-fault-recording-database/README.md

 ![image](https://github.com/rte-france/digital-fault-recording-database/assets/144250214/7a96b73f-23e0-4e97-a2e5-e6515e49d926)

-# Transient Signals Databases, DATA_u and DATA_i
+# Transient Signals, DATA_u and DATA_i

-The lists DATA_u and DATA_i are two databases of voltage and current signals respectively obtained from DATA_S.
+The lists DATA_u and DATA_i are vectors of voltage and current signals derived from DATA_S.

 DATA_u and DATA_i contain 30000 signals of size 128 samples, corresponding to one period of the nominal frequency of the network at 50 Hz.

-To obtain DATA_u and DATA_i, a scan of all signals in DATA_S is performed.
-For each voltage signal in DATA_S, a temporal segmentation is performed, dividing each voltage signal into signals of size 128 samples.

-A transient selection criterion is applied to each 128-sample signal.

-The window is kept if:
+To obtain DATA_u and DATA_i, each voltage signal is temporelly segmented into 128 samples.
+A transient selection criterion is applied to each segment.
+The signal is kept if:

 - the standard deviation of the signal is greater than 100 times the quantization step (to remove windows where the signal amplitude changes little)
-- if the mean absolute value of the signal is greater than 2000 V (to remove all periodic signals such as harmonics)
+- if the mean absolute value of the signal is greater than 2000 V

-If the 128 voltage samples are retained, the 128 current samples are also retained.
+If the voltage signal are retained, the current signal are also retained.
 DATA_u[k] and DATA_i[k] are therefore derived from the observation of the same conductor.

 ## Examples of Recovered Transient Voltage Signals